 Once the area has been treated, you can cultivate the top 0.25m off the ground.
 By doing this you will stimulate the rhizomes to produce more growth.
 This then can be treated again using the same procedures as outlined in the Japanese Management Plan.
 By doing this you can reduce the amount of time required on site spraying the Japanese Knotweed.

 Re-using Soil that has had pesticides applied to them

 Use of controlled burning can help reduce the Japanese Knotweed.
 By burning the stem, rhizome and crown material, this can achieve a number of outcomes.
-There is less material to dispose by either burial or removal from site and reduces the chance of re-growth.
-We do not however rely on this method as the sole way of getting rid of the plant.
+There is less material to dispose of by either burial or removal from site and reduces the chance of re-growth.
+We do not, however, rely on this method as the sole way of getting rid of the plant.